jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 Apart from the Pop- and Retrieve-operator, DHParser offers a third retrieval operator that, like the Pop-operator, "pops" that last value from the stack and matches either this value or the empty strings.
-In other word, this operator always matches, as long as there is still a value on the stack, but it captures the begining of the following text only if it matches the stored value.
-A non-match only happens, when the stack has already been exhaustet.
+In other word, this operator always matches, as long as there is still a value on the stack, but it captures the beginning of the following text only if it matches the stored value.
+A non-match only happens, when the stack has already been exhausted.
 This "Pop anyways"-operator is denoted by a colon followed by a question mark ``:?``.
 Weird as this may sound, this operator has astonishingly manifold use cases.
-Think for exmple of a modifcation of our minimal pseudo-XML parser the allows coders to omit the tag name in closing tags to save them some typing:
+Think for example of a modification of our minimal pseudo-XML parser the allows coders to omit the tag name in closing tags to save them some typing:

     >>> miniXML = miniXML.replace('::TagName', ':?TagName')